 Published at Friday, January 19th 2018, 23:45:45 PM by Tzufit Adva.
 Light.
 Candles also offer wonderful sparkle and set a distinctly relaxing romantic tone.
 Just make sure you keep them well away from any flammable objects such as towels and hair and never leave them unattended.

 Published at Friday, January 19th 2018, 23:45:38 PM by Stasya Alla.
 Light.
 All-around lighting includes general lighting and natural light.
 You want to ensure that at any time of day there is enough light for everyone to effectively use the space without incident and that any dark areas are minimized.

-Published at Monday, August 14th 2017, 22:42:04 PM by Aoi Sakura.
+Published at Friday, January 19th 2018, 23:45:31 PM by Flora Nicole.
 Light.
 Sconces come in many forms from artistic and ornate to sleek and simple and can hold just one bulb or many.
 Single-bulb sconces that are spread farther apart will add light around eye level for more even brightness.
 For the total elimination of shadows pairing two-light fixtures spaced closer together will achieve a salon level of clarity.

 Published at Friday, January 19th 2018, 23:45:24 PM by Aoi Sakura.
 Light.
 Decorative lighting.
 This adds visual sparkle.
 Whitehead advises using a single pendant in a square-shaped bathroom for just the right touch.

 Published at Friday, January 19th 2018, 23:45:15 PM by Yessica Pepita.
 Light.
 Crystal remains a popular choice for lighting fixtures and is used across the style spectrum.
 In this contemporary bathroom the crystal chandelier has a modern presentation drawing attention to the underlit wave ceiling.